rjbilledo/ESGMemTrack/README.md

 ## Environmental Variables/Files ##

 Members will sign in to the application using google's login system.
 You will then be able to check the list of events and select the "Join this Event" button next to the events you will be attending.
-As an Admin, you will be able to select an event to check attendance, select "Create a New Event" to make a new event, or join events in the same manner as other members.
+As an Admin, you will be able to select an event to check attendance and add points, select "Create a New Event" to make a new event, edit events by selecting "Edit" for the appropriate event, or join events in the same manner as other members.

 ## Deployment ##